Last Updated on November 24, 2022 by ashley.davis

 Driving is considered a pillar of independence.
 But when someone isn’t safe it can have a huge impact on daily tasks.
 How do they get to appointments or shopping?
 What if they won’t give up their driver’s license and insist on continuing to drive?

 If you can’t personally be with your family member to make an assessment, ask a friend to check-in.
 Or hire a geriatric care manager to do an evaluation and report on their findings.
 If you have health care power of attorney, reach out to health providers.
 They will often notice when things are going well.
-There are additional factors to consider when opting for Assisted Living that you may need to consider.
+There are additional factors to consider when choosing an assisted living facility.

 Assisted Living for Seniors: When Is It Time to Move?